phiwan-dev/phiboard/README.md

 - custom graphics and silk screen

 # Manual additions after Ergogen
 Ergogen is used to generate most parts of the PCB.
-This can be done using:
+From within the ergogen folder, this can be done using:
 ```
-ergogen . && cp output/pcbs/pcb.kicad_pcb kicad-prj/
+ergogen . && cp output/pcbs/pcb.kicad_pcb ../kicad-prj/
 ```
 However, various smaller modifications as well as the reversible OLED and silkscreen graphics are placed manually by hand.
 It is likely that this could be done through ergogen as well, feel free to fork and adjust my config.